MAT 321 - PS5¶

 # Should be close to machine epsilon. ~1e14 is fine

-print(np.linalg.norm(y - my_fft(x)) / np.linalg.norm(y))
+print("error: ",np.linalg.norm(y - my_fft(x)) / np.linalg.norm(y))

 The Chebyshev polynomials are defined from the three-term recurrence relation:

-$$T_0(x) =1, \quad T_1(x) = x, \quad T_{n+1}(x) = 2xT_n(x) - T_{n-1}(x) $$The Chebyshev polynomials are the numerical analyst's favorite polynomials because of all of their wonderful properties.
-For example, it can be shown that they have an astonishing closed form: $T_n(x)= \cos(n\arccos(x))$.
+The Chebyshev polynomials are the numerical analyst's favorite polynomials because of all of their wonderful properties.
+For example, we showed in class they have astonishing closed form: $T_n(x)= \cos(n\arccos(x))$.
 Using this property, it is straight-forward to see that the roots of the Chebyshev polynomial $T_n(x)$ are:

-$$ x_i = \cos \left( \frac{2i -1 }{2n}\pi \right), \quad i = 1, \dots n $$These points are known as the Chebyshev nodes (of the first kind).
+$$ x_i = \cos \left( \frac{2i -1 }{2n}\pi \right), \quad i = 1, \dots n $$

 Using the three-term recurence, implement an algorithm to evaluate the sum $p_n(x) = \sum_{k=0}^{n} c_k T_k(x) $ in $\mathcal{O}(n)$ operations.
 This method is called Clenshaw's algorithm and is applicable to any polynomials with a three-term recurrence.